Italy Tax Guide for Remote Workers 2026

 Published April 11, 2026

 Italy is one of Europe's most popular destinations for remote workers — and the regime forfettario is one of the continent's best freelancer tax deals.
 A flat 15% rate on just 78% of your income gives an effective tax rate of about 12%.
+In our 20-country tax comparison, that makes Italian contractors among the most competitive in Europe.
 But if you're employed in Italy, you're looking at progressive IRPEF rates up to 43%.
 This guide covers both structures with real numbers so you can plan before you move.

 Italy's Tax System in 2026 — Employee vs Contractor